NotYours180/Steam-Mover/README.md

 **I cleaned my library, but a game won't run.
 What do I do now?**

 Most likely you haven't installed the redistributables the game needs.
-Just click the game in SM, and do Tools -> Verify cache to reïnstall the missing installers.
+Just click the game in SM, and do Tools→Verify cache to reïnstall the missing installers.
 Run the game, and when your drivers or whatnot are installed, you can clean the library again.
-(If this occurs *after* you've played it, [send me an email](mailto:yunruse@gmail.com), because that's no good!)
+(If this occurs *after* you've played it, [send me an email](mail), because that's no good!)

 **When I select a game, the bars at the top go slightly red and there's a question mark after the size.
 What do?**